ecoshub/jin/README.md

 But there is a time cost to parse data, and this cost can increase as data content grows.

 If you need to access all keys of a JSON then we are simply recommend you to use Parser.
-But if you need to access some keys of a JSON I strongly recommend you to use Interperter, it will be much faster than parser.
+But if you need to access some keys of a JSON we strongly recommend you to use Interpreter, it will be much faster than parser.

 #### Interpreter